the-events-calendar/the-events-calendar/readme.txt

 * Feature - The event cost now supports more international formats with the addition of the tribe_events_cost_separators filter
 * Feature - Added support for the twentysixteen theme
 * Feature - Created a new Add-Ons tab in Settings so that TEC add-ons can have a consolidated settings tab
+* Feature - Improve the date formats UI by providing example output for each selected format
 * Tweak - Restructured TEC's core settings code for reusability with other standalone plugins like event-tickets
 * Tweak - Deprecate old JS event names in favor of a new JS event naming standard.
 Example: deprecated tribe_ev_runAjax in favor of run-ajax.tribe
 * Tweak - Consolidated import pages for TEC and add-ons